Bill McGovern (American football)

 William E. McGovern (December 31, 1962 – May 30, 2023) was an American college and professional football coach.
 A defensive coach for almost 40 years, his longest stint was with Boston College, serving 13 years from 2000 to 2012 as their linebackers coach and later as defensive coordinator.
 He was also a linebackers coach for eight years in the National Football League (NFL) with the Philadelphia Eagles, New York Giants, and Chicago Bears.

 McGovern played as a defensive back in college for the Holy Cross Crusaders.
 He set NCAA Division I-AA career and single-season records for interceptions and was named an All-American.

 Early life and amateur career

 McGovern was born in Oradell, New Jersey, on December 31, 1962.
+He was the older brother of Rob McGovern, who played four seasons in the NFL.
 He attended Bergen Catholic High School in Oradell, and helped lead the Crusaders football team to a state championship.
 The Record named him to their All-Century team as a defensive back.

 McGovern attended the College of the Holy Cross, where he was a four-year starter for the Crusaders at defensive back.
 A two-time first-team all-conference selection in the Eastern Collegiate Athletic Conference, he set a Division I-AA career record with 24 interceptions.
 In his senior year in 1984, McGovern set a Division I-AA single-season record with 11 interceptions and was named a consensus first-team Division I-AA All-American.
 He was named to the Holy Cross Hall of Fame in 1996.